FOMUBAD-BORISTA-FONDI/My-Personal-Projects/README.md

 # My-Personal-Projects
-Here is a repository which GitHub repository showcasing a diverse collection of over 50 personal projects along with other projects developed in both PHP and JavaScript.
+Here is my Personal GitHub repository showcasing a diverse collection of over 50 personal projects along with other projects developed in both PHP and JavaScript.
 This repository serves as a comprehensive portfolio that demonstrates my skills, creativity, and passion for coding.

 ## About